How to make German goulash Bavarian style. Psst – a malty German dark lager with caramel notes elevates the flavor base.

 - Add the beef and cook down until its juices run clear and most of the liquid evaporates.

-- Add the tomato paste and paprika, stir to mix then add the beer and delgaze the bottom.
+- Add the tomato paste by the tablespoon, then the paprika, stir to mix then add the beer and delgaze the bottom of the pan.

 - Add the beef stock and the rest of the seasonings, then bring to boil.
 Reduce the heat, cover and let simmer for about an hour and a half or until the meat is very tender.